naidaire/lesson15_decision_trees/README.md

 | Practice | Random Forest from Scratch | [Here](./practice)
 | Source Materials | Original files used to create this lesson | [Here](./slides/) |

-> The MLB player data and Titanic datasets were chosen because they are small enough to make very interpretable decision trees without much tuning.
+> The MLB player data and Titanic datasets were chosen for this lesson because they are small enough to make very interpretable decision trees without much tuning.
 The vehicle data is very small, chosen as an easy example students could do by hand.
 It also provides a pre-split test set.

 ---